virtser/mac/README.md

-My Ubuntu system helpers settings
+My Ubuntu system helpers and dot files
 ======

 Inspired by: